- Open 7 days

 The Haggerty works closely with the Milwaukee Institute of Art & Design, University of Wisconsin-Milwaukee, and other institutions of higher education by providing classes, tours and internships, as well as sharing guest artists.

-The museum is open to the public.
-Free guided and self-guided tours for youth and adult community groups are available Monday through Friday from 9 a.m. to 3 p.m.
+The museum is open to the public and free.
+As part of our commitment to enrich the lives of our communities, free guided and self-guided tours for youth and adult community groups are available.

 Guided tours include multiple artwork stops, during which participants experience participatory engagement strategies, such as making musical connections with art; drawing and writing activities; discussion and reflection time; games; and more.
 Tours are approximately 50 minutes long.
-Guided tours require a minimum of 10 and a maximum of 65 participants, and must be scheduled at least four weeks in advance.
+Guided tours can be scheduled for a maximum group size of sixty-five people Tuesday through Friday, between 9 a.m. and 3 p.m. must be scheduled at least four weeks in advance.

-Guided tours for youth groups from Pre-K through third grade require one chaperone for every five students.
-Guided tours for youth groups from fourth grade through 12th grade require one chaperone for every 10 students.
+Guided tours for youth groups 6 to 9 years old require one chaperone for every five youth.
+Guided tours for youth groups 10 to 17 years old require one chaperone for every 10 youth.

 To book, you must request a guided tour online.